oss-slu/python_tbe/c/README.md

     Batch Processing: Processes all TBE files in a specified directory.
-    Metadata Aggregation: Aggregates metadata such as the total number of files, processed files, skipped files, and record counts.
-    JSON Summary: Outputs a metadata summary in a metadata_summary.json file.
+    Metadata Aggregation: Aggregates metadata such as the total number of files, processed files, skipped files, and record counts. text Summary: Outputs a metadata summary in a metadata_summary.json file.
     Integration with Python: Uses Python to call the C-based processor for ease of testing and integration.

 Installation and Setup
 Prerequisites

-    C Compiler: Ensure you have a C compiler (e.g., GCC or Clang) installed on your system.
     Python: Python 3.6 or later.
-    JSON-C Library: Install the JSON-C library for JSON support in C.

 Python Integration